Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: Approach

-Specifically, Swin Transformer constructs the hierarchical representation starting from small-sized patches in earlier layers to capture the fine-grained \textit{local} information and gradually merging neighboring patches in deeper layers to model \textit{global} coarse-grained information.
-As illustrated in Fig.~\ref{fig:window}, the self-attention is calculated within each non-overlapping window in the W-MSA block.
-When the sliding window is within a single line graph for variable $d$, the local intra-variable interactions and temporal dynamics of the variable $d$ are captured.
-The shifted window block SW-MSA enables the connection of different windows.
-After shifting, the window spans across different line graphs.
+Swin Transformer captures the \textit{local} and \textit{global} information by constructing a hierarchical representation starting from small-sized patches in earlier layers and gradually merging neighboring patches in deeper layers.
+Specifically, in the W-MSA block, self-attention is calculated within each non-overlapping window, allowing for the capture of local intra-variable interactions and temporal dynamics of a single line graph for a variable $d$.
+The shifted window block SW-MSA then enables connections between different windows, which span across different line graphs, to capture \textit{global} interactions.
+Fig.~\ref{fig:window} illustrates this process.
 Mathematically, the consecutive Swin Transformer blocks are calculated as:

-where ${\hat{\bf{z}}}^l$ and ${\bf{z}}^l$ denote the output features of the (S)W-MSA module and the MLP module for block $l$, respectively; LN stands for the layer normalization~\cite{Ba2016LayerN}.
-After multiple stages of blocks, the global interactions among the patches from all the line graphs can be modeled, and thus the correlation between different variables is learned.
+where ${\hat{\bf{z}}}^l$ and ${\bf{z}}^l$ denote the output features of the (S)W-MSA module and the MLP module for block $l$, respectively; LN stands for the layer normalization~\citep{Ba2016LayerN}.
+After multiple stages of blocks, the global interactions among patches from all line graphs can be captured, enabling the modeling of correlations between different variables.
+We have also explored the use of additional positional embeddings, including local positional embeddings to indicate the position of each patch within its corresponding line graph, and global positional embeddings to represent the index of the associated line graph in the entire image.
+However, we didn't observe consistent improvement over the already highly competitive performance, which might suggest that the original pre-trained positional embeddings have already been able to capture the information regarding local and global patch positions.

-\textbf{Inference.~} We use the vision transformers to predict the labels of time series in the same way as image classification.
+\textbf{Inference.~} We use vision transformers to predict the labels of time series in the same way as image classification.
 The outputs of Swin Transformer blocks at the final stage are used as the patch representations, upon which a flattened layer with a linear head is applied to obtain the prediction $\hat{y}_i$.
-As for ViT, the representation of the additional classification token at the final layer is used for prediction.
-We use the cross-entropy loss when fine-tuning the model on the classification task.